A NSW Government website

 • the loss of biodiversity from development and clearing.

-• the predicted gains in biodiversity at a site covered by a Biodiversity Stewardship Agreement.
+• the predicted gains in biodiversity at a site covered by a biodiversity stewardship agreement.

 What types of biodiversity credits are there?